Sunnylven Municipality: General information

 The municipality of Sunnylven was established on 1 January 1838 (see formannskapsdistrikt law).
 According to the 1835 census, Sunnylven had a population of 1,476.

 During the 1960s, there were many municipal mergers across Norway due to the work of the Schei Committee.
-On 1 January 1965, the two neighboring municipalities of Sunnylven (population: 1,221) and Stranda (population: 3,453) were merged into one large Stranda Municipality.
+On 1 January 1965, Sunnylven Municipality (population: 1,221) and Stranda Municipality (population: 3,453) were merged to form a new, larger Stranda Municipality.